 Each aid station is approximately two city blocks in length; participants are advised to continue moving through the aid station if the first tables are too crowded to conveniently obtain fluids.

 Medical staff is available at 21 on-course locations (20 aid stations and an additional medical tent in the final mile).
 Medical tents can be identified by tall, red, blade signs with the medical.
 Each tent is equipped with a team of certified medical personnel, ambulances, emergency and first aid supplies and has access to ambulance service.

 American Red Cross Patient

 In the event a participant is transported to a local area hospital at the discretion of the medical team, the American Red Cross of Greater Chicago’s Patient Connection staff will be on hand in Grant Park to provide information regarding that patient to family and friends.
-Patient Connection staff can be found at any one of the six Information tents throughout Grant park as well as at the American Red Cross Patient Connection Family Waiting area located in the southeast corner of the 27th Mile Post-Race Party in Butler Field.
+Patient Connection staff can be found at any one of the six Information tents throughout Grant park as well as at the American Red Cross Patient Connection Family Waiting area located in the southwest corner of Lake Shore Drive and Jackson Drive.
 Family members may also call 888.659.9877 to speak with a Patient Connection Operator to inquire about patient information.
-Refer to the course map for locations and inform friends and family of the service in advance of race day.

 The Bank of America Chicago Marathon has a course time limit of 6 hours and 30 minutes, at which time the course will re-open to vehicular traffic.
 Participants must maintain a 15-minute per mile pace (approximately) and complete the full marathon distance—start line to finish line—within the event time requirement.
 Those who finish outside of the time limit will not be recorded as official finishers and may not receive full on-course support from aid stations and traffic personnel.

 Timing checkpoints, clock and mile markers